ekmungai/journey/README.md

 await journey.Update(versionNumber);
 ```
 #### Logging
 By default, journey logs messages to the console using its internal logger.
-You can provide a custom logger by calling the `UseSerilogLogging` and  UseMicrosoftLogging`methods just before caling the update method.
+You can provide a custom logger by calling the `UseSerilogLogging` and `UseMicrosoftLogging` methods just before calling the update method.
 ```c#
 # use a pre initialized serilog logger
 journey.UseSerilogLogging(logger);